-The I-601 Hardship Waiver may be obtained by an illegal alien who can provide evidence that suggests their family residing in the U.S. would suffer from extreme hardship if they were to be removed from the country or if the illegal alien were denied their waiver application.
-Illegal aliens may also qualify for an I-601 Hardship Waiver if they can prove their status as admissible if granted a waiver.
+The I-601 Hardship Waiver may be obtained by an undocumented immigrant who can provide evidence that suggests their family residing in the U.S. would suffer from extreme hardship if they were to be removed from the country or if the foreign national were denied their waiver application.
+Undocumented immigrants may also qualify for an I-601 Hardship Waiver if they can prove their status as admissible if granted a waiver.
 The three categories of I-601 waivers include the Unlawful Presence Waiver, Misrepresentation Waiver, and Criminal Conviction Waiver.
 Family members of waiver applicants must also provide evidence of their potential sufferings of extreme hardship should they be deported.

 I-601A Provisional Waiver

-Illegal aliens who have been deported may qualify for an I-601A Provisional Waiver.
+Foreign nationals who have been deported may qualify for an I-601A Provisional Waiver.
 These individuals are legally denied entry back into the U.S. for a 3 to 10 year period.
 An individual can apply for an I-601A waiver to decrease the duration of their banishment from the U.S. and remove their unlawful presence status with the USCIS.
-Oftentimes the I-601A waiver can help an illegal alien lessen the amount of time they are separated from their family because of its ability to grant admissibility quicker than the I-601 waiver.
+Oftentimes the I-601A waiver can help a foreign national lessen the amount of time they are separated from their family because of its ability to grant admissibility quicker than the I-601 waiver.
 An immigrant must provide evidence of their or their family’s potential to suffer from extreme hardship should they be denied a waiver.

 Contact The Reston, VA Immigration Attorneys At Johnson & Masumi